 - Increasing metabolic activity through improved blood circulation and formation of new blood vessels

-- Nurtures and accelerates the healing process through cell regeneration
+- Nurtures and accelerates the healing process through cell regeneration and collagen synthesis

 - Stimulates nerves to help decrease sensitivity in the area of pain